Soovin Kim: Career

 In 1995, Kim transferred from the Cleveland Institute to the Curtis Institute of Music that year.
 There he studied with Jaime Laredo and Victor Danchenko.
 In 1996, Kim won the Paganini Competition in Genoa.
 The following year, he won the Henryk Szeryng Career Award.

 Kim spent his first summer at the Marlboro Festival just after he won the Paganini prize in 1996.
-Founded decades ago by Rudolf Serkin and Adolf Busch, Marlboro is intended to be a true retreat for the artists who are invited to participate.
+Founded in 1951 by Rudolf Serkin and Adolf Busch, Marlboro is intended to be a true retreat for the artists who are invited to participate.
 Kim frequently returns to the Marlboro Festival.

 Kim moved to New York City in 2005, and was married the same year.
 He frequently appears in Korea, both as soloist and as a member of the piano quartet MIK, which performs both standard repertoire and newly commissioned works.
 He also tours with fellow winners of the Borletti-Buitoni Trust Award, which he won in 2005.
 When not touring, Kim teaches at SUNY Stony Brook.